michaelorella/lignin-kmc/README.md

      optional arguments:
-       -h, --help            show this help message and exit -c CONFIG, --config CONFIG
+       -h, --help            show this help message and exit -a ADD_RATE, --add_rate ADD_RATE
+                             The rate of monomer addition to the system (in monomers/second) to be used when the 'max_num_monomers' ('-m' option) is larger than 'initial_num_monomers' ('-i' option), thus specifying monomer addition.
+The simulation will end when either there are no more possible reactions (including monomer addition) or when the 'length_simulation' ('-l' option) is reached, whichever comes first.
+       -c CONFIG, --config CONFIG
                              The location of the configuration file in the 'ini' format.
 This file can be used to overwrite default values such as for energies.